DivinoAG/SuperClicker/docs/prd.md

     6. The window contains a dropdown menu for mouse button selection with "Left", "Middle", and "Right" as options.
     7. The window contains a checkbox, labeled "Enable Dynamic Interval Adjustment", which is checked by default.

-**Story 1.2: Basic Clicking Logic**
+**Story 1.2: Basic Clicking Logic (COMPLETED)**
 > As a user,
-> I want the application to repeatedly click the mouse at a specified interval when I press a "Start" button,
+> I want the application to repeatedly click the mouse at a specified interval when I use the toggle hotkey,
 > so that I can automate repetitive clicks.

 - **Acceptance Criteria:**
-    1. The main window has "Start" and "Stop" buttons.
-    2. When "Start" is clicked, the application begins clicking the selected mouse button at the current cursor location.
+    1. The application begins clicking the selected mouse button at the current cursor location when the toggle hotkey is pressed.
-    3. The click interval is based on the value in the interval input field.
+    2. The click interval is based on the value in the interval input field.
-    4. When "Stop" is clicked, the clicking ceases.
+    3. When the toggle hotkey is pressed again, the clicking ceases.
-    5. The status text in the window updates to "Running" or "Stopped" accordingly.
+    4. The status text in the window updates to "Running" or "Stopped" accordingly.

 ### Epic 2: Advanced Control and Hotkeys

 *Goal: To enable full background control of the application using system-wide hotkeys for a seamless user experience.*

-**Story 2.1: Toggle Hotkey**
+**Story 2.1: Toggle Hotkey (PARTIALLY IMPLEMENTED)**
 > As a user,
 > I want to press a global hotkey to start and stop the auto-clicker,
 > so that I don't have to switch to the application window.

 - **Acceptance Criteria:**
-    1. The application uses the user-configured hotkey to toggle the auto-clicker on and off.
+    1. The application uses a default global hotkey (Ctrl+Alt+F6) to toggle the auto-clicker on and off.
     2. The hotkey works even when the SuperClicker application is not the active window.
-    3. The "Start" and "Stop" buttons in the UI are removed or disabled, as the hotkey is now the primary control.
+    3. The "Start" and "Stop" buttons in the UI are no longer present, as the hotkey is now the primary control.

 **Story 2.2: Dynamic Interval Adjustment Hotkey**
 > As a user,